rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 By default Ubuntu doesn't display anything when you type a password.
 This annoys some users.
 Here is how to add Asterisks.

-Ubuntu provides a terminal tool called `visudo` to modify the `sudoers` file.
+Ubuntu provides a terminal tool called `visudo` to modify the `/etc/sudoers` file.
 This tool is a safety blanket that will catch a lot of mistakes when you try to exit.
 If you bork the file bad enough the system won't log in!
 Digital Ocean has a [tutorial](https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file) on editing the sudoers file.

 !!! warning
-    Warning: Never edit this file with a normal text editor!
+    Never edit this file with a normal text editor!
 Always use the visudo command instead!
 Because improper syntax in the /etc/sudoers file can leave you with a broken system where it is impossible to obtain elevated privileges, it is important to use the visudo command to edit the file.

 The `visudo` command opens a text editor like normal, but it validates the syntax of the file upon saving.
 This prevents configuration errors from blocking sudo operations, which may be your only way of obtaining root privileges.